innolitics/n2y/README.md

 Any git commit tagged with a string starting with "v" will automatically be pushed to pypi.

 Before pushing such commits, be sure to update the change log below.

+## Roadmap

+Here are some features we're planning to add in the future:

+- Add support for all block types and database property types
+- Add support for exporting sets of related databases
+- Make the plugin system more fully featured and easier to use
+- Add support for recursively dumping sets of pages and preserving links between them
+- Add some sort of Notion API cacheing mechanism
+- Add more examples to the documentation
+- Make it so that plugins and other configuration can be set for only a sub-set of the exported pages, that way multiple configurations can be applied in a single export

 ## Changelog